If we want new, Old has to give way – What price for progress?

 In Birmingham, a pub called the Eagle and Tun has been demolished to make way for the new Curzon street station.

-Whilst you woulnever call this an upmarket pub, it had a rich heritage.
+Whilst you would never call this an upmarket pub, it had a rich heritage.

 In august of 2019, Ed Sheeran also shot a music video in the pub.